ibmdb/java_reactive_driver/readme.md

 ## License
 1. You will require Db2 Connect license or JCC license to use this product.
-1. Licensing terms can be found in this link.
+1. Licensing terms can be found in this link:TBD.

 ## Supported Features
 1. Authentication - userid/password, SSL (server authentication), Kerberos.